sbarthol/scoogle/README.md

 endpoint on ` http://localhost:9095`.
 A Prometheus server can be started in order to view the various Akka metrics.

 ![prometheus](https://drive.google.com/uc?id=1PFvHFVYTiBU629cWccnwKlS08UEW6Blr)

+### Benchmark

+The web crawler is able to crawl and store approximately 35 pages per second on a `e2-standard-4` GCE instance.

 ## Frontend written in *React*